dazfuller/dazfuller-uk/content/posts/building-and-deploying-a-go-function-app/01-creating-the-resources/index.md

 The thing which always felt missing to me is that I've never pulled together different aspects of the process, from setting up the environment, building the code, deploying, and monitoring.
 So that's what I'm hoping to achieve with this series.

 In this first part we're going to start by building out the target environment.
-We'll be doing this through Infrastructure-as-Code using [HCL](https://github.com/hashicorp/hcl) (the Hashicorp Scripting Language), though I'll be using [OpenTofu](https://opentofu.org) for running commands.
+We'll be doing this through Infrastructure-as-Code using [HCL](https://github.com/hashicorp/hcl) (the Hashicorp Configuration Language), though I'll be using [OpenTofu](https://opentofu.org) for running commands.
 Though there will be a [bicep](https://learn.microsoft.com/azure/azure-resource-manager/bicep/overview) version as well, and I'll explain the differences between them where they exist.

 So, lets dive in.